-APR is the annual percentage rate.
-It differs from the interest rate, because it’s a broader measure of your total cost.
-Along with the interest rate, APR takes into account other costs you pay up front to get your loan (ie: discount points, origination points, underwriting fees, processing and closing fees etc.), and it spreads those costs out over the entire term of your loan.
+To put it simply, APR is a broader measure of the total cost on your home.
+In addition to the interest rate, APR takes into account other costs you pay up-front to get your loan.
+It then takes those costs and spreads it all out over the entire term of your loan.

 - Closing Fees (Accunet vs Quicken Loans)

 - Discount Points